peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An arbitrary-precision decimal number with the exponent set to 0.

-### FromExtendedFloat
-    @Deprecated public static EDecimal FromExtendedFloat​(EFloat ef) Deprecated.
-<div class='deprecationComment'>Renamed to FromEFloat.</div>

-**Parameters:**

-* <code>ef</code> - The parameter <code>ef</code> is not documented yet.

-**Returns:**

-* An arbitrary-precision decimal number.

-### FromEFloat
-    public static EDecimal FromEFloat​(EFloat bigfloat) Creates a decimal number from an arbitrary-precision binary floating-point number.

-**Parameters:**

-* <code>bigfloat</code> - The parameter <code>bigfloat</code> is not documented yet.

-**Returns:**

-* An arbitrary-precision decimal number.

-**Throws:**

-* <code>NullPointerException</code> - The parameter "bigfloat" is null.

-### FromInt32
-    public static EDecimal FromInt32​(int valueSmaller) Creates a decimal number from a 32-bit signed integer.

-**Parameters:**

-* <code>valueSmaller</code> - The parameter <code>valueSmaller</code> is not documented
- yet.

-**Returns:**

-* An arbitrary-precision decimal number with the exponent set to 0.

-### FromInt64
-    public static EDecimal FromInt64​(long valueSmall) Creates a decimal number from a 64-bit signed integer.

-**Parameters:**

-* <code>valueSmall</code> - The parameter <code>valueSmall</code> is not documented yet.

-**Returns:**

-* An arbitrary-precision decimal number with the exponent set to 0.
+* An arbitrary-precision binary float.

 ### FromSingle
-    public static EDecimal FromSingle​(float flt) Creates a decimal number from a 32-bit binary floating-point number.
+    public static EFloat FromSingle​(float flt) Creates a binary float from a 32-bit floating-point number.
 This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the floating point number to a string first.
-Remember, though, that the exact value of a 32-bit binary floating-point number is not always the value that results when passing a literal decimal number (for example, calling
- <code>ExtendedDecimal.FromSingle(0.1f)</code>), since not all decimal
- numbers can be converted to exact binary numbers (in the example given, the resulting arbitrary-precision decimal will be the the value of the closest "float" to 0.1, not 0.1 exactly).
-To create an arbitrary-precision decimal number from a decimal number, use FromString instead in most cases (for example:
- <code>ExtendedDecimal.FromString("0.1")</code>).

 **Parameters:**